digibyte/digibyte/doc/README.md

 ### macOS

-Drag DigiByte Core to your applications folder, and then run DiugiByte Core.
+Drag DigiByte Core to your applications folder, and then run DigiByte Core.

 ### Need Help?